 It is quite unfortunate that we live in an age where “fans” put more value in the future of their favorite team and its star quarterback than they do that someone may have been the victim of rape.
 It is a serious charge.
 In addition, we have a judicial system that states that it must be proven “beyond any reasonable doubt” that the accused is indeed guilty.
 So the prosecutor must ask himself, “What can I prove?” when deciding whether or not to press charges.
 When Florida State Attorney William Meggs and his team asked that question after looking at all the evidence they had, they decided that they could not meet that burden of proof and decided not to press charges.
 I hope that they truly looked at all of the evidence and came to an objective conclusion, the same conclusion they would have come to if the accused was just an average Joe and not a nationally known football star.

 There are the extremes of support.
 You will have people who will stand by the victim no matter what because “all men are capable of rape,” as well as those who are such ardent football fans that it clouds their vision and makes them jump to the conclusion that she is just making this charge because she is a gold digger and found out who he was.
 No one knows other than the two of what really happened.
 Was it consensual?
 Was it forced?
 Was it consensual at first then she decided no?
-Because once who press beyond hearing the word know, you have crossed that line to where it is rape.
+Because once your partner says “no” and ignore, you will have crossed that line to where it is rape.

 The problem is that our judicial system, though correct in wanting to meet that burden of proof makes the alleged victim more of a victim, making her feel guilty for being in that situation and feeling like the world is against you.
 The accused gets to face the accuser in court, and she has to live that moment over and over again.
 I would not wish that one anyone, especially either my daughters.
 I am afraid that I would want to take that 30,000 foot view and ask them if they really want to go through what this woman went through, having football fans calling her a liar and a gold digger, accusing her of making this all up to cash in on Winston’s fame.